Switch from EveryDollar to Spendify

 Bank Sync (Automatic)

-Bank sync requires Ramsey+ premium at $199.99/yr — free tier is manual entry only
+Bank sync available on EveryDollar Premium at $79.99/yr.
+Free tier is manual entry only.

 Apple FinanceKit